BlocklyDuino/BlocklyDuino/README.md

 To install locally, follow these steps:

--Extract the ZIP file and place the ADHDino folder in a directory.
+- Extract the ZIP file and place the ADHDino folder in a directory.

--Copy the directory of the folder
+- Copy the directory of the folder

--Open command prompt or terminal on windows and run the following command: "cd [PASTE DIRECTORY HERE] & python arduino_web_server.py"
+- Open command prompt or terminal on windows and run the following command: "cd [PASTE DIRECTORY HERE] & python arduino_web_server.py"
 Example: cd C:\xampp\htdocs\ADHDino python arduino_web_server.py

--You can now open ADHDino in a web browser by opening the following address in a webbrowser: 127.0.0.1:8080 or http://127.0.0.1:8080/
+- You can now open ADHDino in a web browser by opening the following address in a webbrowser: 127.0.0.1:8080 or http://127.0.0.1:8080/

 (note: the index.html file was split into index.html, index.css and index.js to reduce clutter.
 Any new js or css files are in scripts and styles)